TL;DR

 - Video topic in one sentence and the single biggest takeaway

-- Your 5 best-performing past titles (model mimics your channel voice)
+- Your 5 best-performing past titles (so the model mimics your channel voice)

-- Your 5 worst-performing past titles, so AI knows what to avoid
+- Your 5 worst-performing past titles, so the AI knows what to avoid

 - Audience level — beginner / intermediate / expert (changes vocabulary)

-- 2-3 phrases that are overdone in your niche this month (the algorithm has seen them)
+- 2-3 phrases that are overdone in your niche this month (the audience has seen them)

 - The thumbnail concept you’re planning to shoot (titles and thumbnails decide together)